top of page

 Globally, there are serious challenges facing our current agriculture system, sustainability being chief among them.

 Taking crops out of the field and into a vertically stacked indoor environment has the ability to address almost all of these challenges in one solution.
+Crops in AGRA's farms are grown without sun or soil, using artificial light, a nutrient rich mist and are powered by renewable energy.

 bottom of page